 THE SECOND TRIP

 My second tip is to always have an experienced and capable tracker on your team.
-They’ll make your job a lot easier in the long run.
+They’ll make your job a lot easier for taking pictures of mountain lions in the long run.
 Trackers let you focus on the artistic side of the endeavor while they ensure the safety of you and your subjects.
 Once you or your tracker have spotted your mountain lion, ask your tracker how close you can safely get to the cougar.
 Get as close as possible without making the cats uncomfortable or putting yourself at risk.
 Move very slowly and also try to stay calm.
 It’s also important to keep eye contact with the wildlife at all times.
 Spend as much time as you need to to get them comfortable with your presence and movements.
 If you see resistance, move away immediately.
 Never try to force your presence, it won’t be a fruitful image.